 - Choose a fancier edging.
 Try this one: Pretty crocheted potholders

-- Instead of using a single color, change colors every 3 rows to make colorful stripes.
+- Instead of using a single color, change colors to make stripes.
+See these colorful potholders for inspiration.

 More Free Patterns for Potholders